Bonfida/serverless-merch/README.md

 <img src="assets/overview.png" />
 <br />

-The program works a follow:
+The program works as follows:

 1. User enters shipping information in the UI
 2. User information is encrypted with the RSA publickey of the vendor
-3. The **encrypted** data is uploaded on IPFS
+3. The **encrypted** data is uploaded to IPFS
-4. The user send a transaction made of
+4. The user sends a transaction composed of
    - Instruction 1: A token transfer to the vendor address
-   - Instruction 2: A Memo program instruction with the IPFS CID
+   - Instruction 2: A Memo program instruction logging the IPFS CID
-5. The vendor fetches all the transaction made to it's fee address
+5. The vendor fetches all the transactions made to its fee address
 6. Transactions are parsed:
    - Verify the token amount transfered
    - Extract the IFPS CID
-   - Optional: Verify conditions on the user (set by the vendor)
+   - Optional: Verify that a user meets a set of vendor-defined conditions
 7. Fetch encrypted data from IPFS
 8. Decrypt data and save to disk